iDash3/LoFi-Girl-AI/README.md

 It is unknown to me if this will work but if it does you could recreate a crappier version of almost any generic pop song as well.

+### Weights
+If you do not want to train the model for hours, I have provided a set of pre trained weights.

+### Run
 Tested in a python virtual env (pipenv) run:
 ```
 pipenv install
 pipenv shell
 ```

+#### Results
+Finally, to see some actual output, check the result dir.